Hate group: Psychology of hate groups

 Realistic group conflict theory and symbolic threat theory are, in some cases, compatible.
 Integrated-threat theory recognizes that conflict can arise from a combination of intergroup dynamics and classifies threats into four types: realistic threat, symbolic threat, intergroup anxiety, and negative stereotypes.
 Intergroup threat theories provide a framework for intergroup biases and aggression.
 Intergroup anxiety refers to a felt uneasiness around members of other groups, which is predictive of biased attitudes and behaviors.
 Negative stereotypes are also correlated with these behaviors, causing threat based on negative expectations about an out-group.

 According to the 7-stage hate model, a hate group, if unimpeded, passes through seven successive stages.
 In the first four stages, hate groups vocalize their beliefs and in the last three stages, they act on their beliefs.
 Factors that contribute to a group's likelihood to act include the vulnerability of its members as well as its reliance on symbols and mythologies.
 This model points to a transition period that exists between verbal violence and acting out that violence, separating hardcore haters from rhetorical haters.
 Thus, hate speech is seen as a prerequisite of hate crimes, and as a condition of their possibility.

 Hate group intervention is most possible if a group has not yet passed from the speech to the action stage, and interventions on immature hate groups are more effective than those that are firmly established.
 Intervention and rehabilitation is most effective when the one investigating a hate group can identify and deconstruct personal insecurities of group members, which in turn contribute to the weakness of the group.
 Perhaps most critical to combating group hate is to prevent the recruitment of new members by supporting those who are most susceptible, especially children and youth, in developing a positive self-esteem and a humanized understanding of out-groups.

+Conceptual criticism

+The concept of hate groups has been criticised as being arbitrarily and incoherently defined, as hatred can be promoted against a theoretically unlimited number of groups yet only a select few protected characteristics are included.
+Choosing to designate specific groups as hate groups but not others thus becomes a rhetorical device to pathologize certain groups as deviant rather than a coherent concept.
+Hate groups are tracked by groups such as the SPLC and ADL, but the lack of a clear definition means these measures run the risk of simply being the opinion of private organisations.